-- 1. From the front panel, turn the power off then on. - Check the front-panel display message, if it shows the ready message, the printer is ready to print.
-If the problem remains continue with the next step. - Remove the printhead, see Remove a printhead on page 86.
-3. - Clean the electrical connections on the backside of the printhead with a lint-free cloth.
+- 1. From the front panel, turn the power off then on. - 2.
+Check the front-panel display message, if it shows the ready message, the printer is ready to print.
+If the problem remains, continue with the next step. - 3.
+Remove the printhead, see Remove a printhead on page 110. - 4.
+Clean the electrical connections on the backside of the printhead with a lint-free cloth.
 You can carefully use de-ionized or distilled water if moisture is needed to remove residue.
 Do not use water. - △ CAUTION: This is a delicate process and may damage the printhead.
-Do not touch the nozzles on the bottom side of the printhead.
+Do not touch the nozzles on the bottom side of the printhead, especially not with any alcohol.

-- Reinsert the printhead, see Insert a printhead on page 88. - Check the front-panel display message.
+- 5. Reinsert the printhead, see Insert a printhead on page 112. - 6.
+Check the front-panel display message.
 If the problem remains, try a new printhead.